 Mentoring opportunities with academics and industry

 The Ingenium Scholarship program is open to Australian and NZ citizens, and Australian permanent residents in all research areas of Engineering and IT.
+Applicants will be assessed based on:

 Join a world-class research community at the University of Melbourne